Step by step guide

 • The amount or estimated amount of gross income to be generated by the supplier through the goods or services provided.

-Step 4 – Procurement Pathway
+Step 3 – Procurement Pathway

-Now you need to decide which procurement pathway is appropriate for your exercise.
+Once you have estimated the value of your exercise and checked that there is no suitable contract or framework already set up, you need to decide which procurement pathway is appropriate for your exercise.

 • Quotations - exercises up to £75,000 in value